 If you require certain Maintenance Medications, the Claims Administrator may direct you to the Mail Order Network Pharmacy to obtain those Maintenance Medications.
 If you choose not to obtain your Maintenance Medications from the Mail Order Network Pharmacy, you may opt-out of the Maintenance Medication Program by contacting the Claims Administrator at www.myuhc.com or the telephone number on your ID card.
-If you choose to opt out when directed to a Mail Order Network Pharmacy but do not inform the Claims Administrator, no Benefit will be paid.
+If you choose to opt out when directed to a Mail Order Network Pharmacy but do not inform the Claims Administrator, you will be subject to the out-of-Network Benefit for that Prescription Drug Product after the allowed number of fills at Retail Network Pharmacy.